-Giuseppe Grazioli has recently appeared in Torino (Orphée aux Enfers, La Tempesta and Le Nozze di Figaro), Rome (Il Gatto con gli Stivali), Yale University (Gianni Schicchi, Suor Angelica, A Midsummer Night’s Dream, La bohème, Don Giovanni), Genoa (Candide), Nantes and Angers (Le Comte Ory, Il Barbiere di Siviglia, Il Turco in Italia), Québec (Lucia di Lammermoor, La damnation de Faust in a Robert Lepage's production, Carmen, Nabucco and Tosca), Montréal (Tosca), Nancy (L'Italiana in Algeri), Montpellier (La Traviata), Luxembourg (Il Turco in Italia), Palermo (Orphée et Eurydice), Saint-Etiènne (Semiramide), Florence (Il barbiere di Siviglia and La Cenerentola), Milan's Piccolo Teatro (The Threepenny Opera), Santiago (La forza del destino), Martina Franca (Rota's Napoli milionaria and Paisiello's La grotta di Trofonio for the Festival della Valle d'Itria), Guangzhou (Don Giovanni), Daegu (La Rondine), Cagliari (Palla de' Mozzi by Gino Marinuzzi, Le Villi).
+Giuseppe Grazioli has appeared in Torino (Orphée aux Enfers, La Tempesta, Le Nozze di Figaro), Rome (Il Gatto con gli Stivali), Yale University (Gianni Schicchi, Suor Angelica, A Midsummer Night’s Dream, La bohème, Don Giovanni), Genoa (Candide), Nantes and Angers (Le Comte Ory, Il Barbiere di Siviglia, Il Turco in Italia), Québec (Lucia di Lammermoor, La damnation de Faust in a Robert Lepage's production, Carmen, Falstaff, Nabucco, Tosca), Montréal (Tosca), Nancy (L'Italiana in Algeri), Montpellier (La Traviata), Luxembourg (Il Turco in Italia), Palermo (Orphée et Eurydice), Saint-Etiènne (Semiramide, Don Giovanni, Otello), Florence (Il barbiere di Siviglia and La Cenerentola), Milan's Piccolo Teatro (The Threepenny Opera), Santiago (La forza del destino), Martina Franca (Rota's Napoli milionaria and Paisiello's La grotta di Trofonio for the Festival della Valle d'Itria), Guangzhou (Don Giovanni), Daegu (La Rondine), Cagliari (Palla de' Mozzi by Gino Marinuzzi, Le Villi).

 Among his recordings are some rarities of 20th century by De Falla, Auric, Martinu, Casella, Malipiero, Rieti, Lambert, Bax, Bartok, the first world recording of Zandonai's Quadri di Segantini, as well as several works by Nino Rota: La Visita Meravigliosa, Lo Scoiattolo in gamba, Cristallo di Rocca and the first world recording of Napoli milionaria.
 In summer 2011 he has started recording for DECCA the Complete Symphonic Works of Nino Rota with Orchestra Sinfonica Giuseppe Verdi.
 In 2017 he has recorded for DECCA a tribute to Gino Marinuzzi's music and an homage to Kurt Weill.
 In 2021 a new CD titled "Italian Soundtracks" has been released for WARNER.

-Programmed for future seasons are: Don Giovanni in Shenzhen, Macbeth in Santiago, Madama Butterfly, La voix humaine, Point d'orgue and La Traviata in Saint-Étienne, Cecilia by Licinio Refice in Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Etiènne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago, Orchestra della Fondazione Arena di Verona, Orchestre National Île de France.
+Programmed for future seasons are: Don Giovanni in Shenzhen, Macbeth in Santiago, Madama Butterfly, La voix humaine, Point d'orgue and La Traviata in Saint-Étienne, Cecilia by Licinio Refice in Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Étienne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago, Orchestra della Fondazione Arena di Verona, Orchestre National Île de France.

 In april 2019 he has been appointed Principal Conductor of Opéra de Saint-Étienne.